-“While we recognise that our sector has a key role to play in supporting EV adoption, we are faced with significant challenges,” Maxol chief executive Brian Donaldson said as the company reported a fall-off in turnover and profit for 2023 on the back lower fuel prices while insisting it remains in a strong financial position with no net bank debt and “a substantial cash surplus”.
+“While we recognise that our sector has a key role to play in supporting EV adoption, we are faced with significant challenges,” Maxol chief executive Brian Donaldson said as the company reported a fall-off in turnover and profit for 2023 on the back lower fuel prices, while insisting it remains in a strong financial position with no net bank debt and “a substantial cash surplus”.

-“Planning delays and access to power capacity have been issues from day one, but now we are also concerned about developing our charging network too quickly, when the demand isn’t there,” Mr Donaldson said.
+“Planning delays and access to power capacity have been issues from day one but now we are also concerned about developing our charging network too quickly, when the demand isn’t there,” Mr Donaldson said.
+“EV technology is evolving continuously, so we have to manage the pace of our own development to safeguard against becoming outdated too soon.”

 EV adoption has slowed with new EV sales to October down almost 26 per cent on the previous year.